FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 Siena is beautiful and you might need one full day to visit it.
 However, I would try to add another town/place on this day.
 You might also be interested in visiting San Gimignano, a famous village about an hour from Siena.

-Not only does it have its own share of gastronomic delights, it’s also home to numerous historical sites and monuments that tell the story of its rich past.
+Not only does it have its own share of gastronomic delights, but it’s also home to numerous historical sites and monuments that tell the story of its rich past.
 And with over 20 wineries nearby and some wonderful walking routes, you’ll never run out of things to do.

 THINGS TO DO AND PLACES TO VISIT IN SAN GIMIGNANO